saeedhalabi/Frontend-Learning-project/readme.md

 - Flexbox
   - Customizing layouts to make them look good.
   - Organizing stuff on the page by using containers.
-- Making the tex look nice by enhancing typography.
+- Making the text look nice by enhancing typography.
 - Using git to commit and share my work.

  Despite these challenges, each hurdle provided an opportunity for growth, skill development, and a more robust understanding of web development principles.